 4. Aluminium/Metal Back Covers

-As mentioned earlier, between the two glass tides of smartphones, there is a glorious period of metal materials.
+As mentioned earlier, there is a glorious period of metal materials between the two glass tides of smartphones.

 For mobile phone backshells, metal is a big category.
-Different manufacturers, even different models of the same manufacturer, will use different metal materials for the back shell for different considerations.
+Different manufacturers, even different models of the same manufacturer, will use other metal materials for the back shell for various considerations.

-For example, Apple used metal aluminum as the main back cover material in the first generation of the iPhone, but the strength and scratch-resistance of pure aluminum metal are weaker.
+For example, Apple used metal aluminum as the main back cover material in the first generation of the iPhone.
+Still, the strength and scratch-resistance of pure aluminum metal are weaker.

 After restarting the metal back shell of the iPhone 5, it uses a higher strength and scratch-resistant metal.

 The metal of choice was Aluminum alloy material.
 In addition, to ensure appreciable signal quality, the upper and lower parts are spliced with glass; until the iPhone 6 series, the aluminum alloy on the back has evolved, and the all-metal back shell is used instead of the glass material but adding multiple white strips design.